WHERE WILL THE PROGRAM TAKE PLACE?

 No, shower facilities are not available at the Museum.

-No food/snacks/candy unless given prior approval, chewing gum, drinks, electronic games or devices, cigarettes (we are a non-smoking facility) or weapons.
+No food/snacks/candy unless given prior approval (ex. food allergies), chewing gum, drinks, electronic games or devices, cigarettes (we are a non-smoking facility) or weapons.
 Please leave your valuables at home.
 The International Spy Museum is not responsible for any lost or misplaced items or money.

 We do not serve dinner on Saturday night so please eat prior to arriving.
-The Museum will provide an early evening snack (crackers, pretzels, candy, and juice), a pre-bedtime snack (cookies, milk, fruit) and a continental breakfast (fruit, cereal, muffins, pastries, bagels, coffee, tea, juice).
+The Museum will provide an early evening snack (crackers, pretzels, candy, and juice), a pre-bedtime snack (cookies) and a continental breakfast (fruit, muffins, pastries, bagels, coffee, tea, juice).
 If you or your child has food allergies please call us to discuss bringing your own food to Operation Secret Slumber, 202.654.0933.

 Yes, but please be aware that the Museum cannot refrigerate medications nor assist in the administration of medicines.
 Personal medications should be placed in a safe and secure location within your personal belongings throughout the event.